watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 One cell pair in an electrodialysis stack can thus be treated as a modeling unit that can multiply to larger-scale systems.
-The presented electrodialysis model establishes mathematical descriptions of ion and water transport in a cell pair and expands to simulate a stack with a specified cell-pair number.
+The presented electrodialysis 1D model establishes mathematical descriptions of ion and water transport in a cell pair and expands to simulate a stack with a specified cell-pair number.
 Modeled mass transfer mechanisms include electrical migration and diffusion of ions and osmosis and electroosmosis of water.
-The following key assumptions are based on.
+By its name, "1D" suggests the variation of mass transfer and solution properties over length (l in Figure 1) is mathematically described.
+The model relies on the following key assumptions:

 * The concentrate and diluate channels have identical geometry.
-* For each channel, component fluxes are uniform in the bulk solutions (the 0-dimensional assumption) and are set as the average of inlet and outlet of each channel.
+* For each channel, component fluxes in the bulk solution are uniform in b and s directions in Figure 1 but dependent on the l directions (the 1-dimensional assumption).
-* Steady state: all variables are independent on time.
+* Steady state: all variables are independent of time.
 * Co-current flow operation.
 * Electrical current is operated below the limiting current.
 * Ideality assumptions: activity, osmotic, and van't Hoff coefficients are set at one.
 * All ion-exchange membrane properties (ion and water transport number, resistance, permeability) are constant.
 * Detailed concentration gradient effect at membrane-water interfaces is neglected.